 Topical chemotherapy for vulvar cancer may be applied to the skin in a cream or lotion.

 Laser therapy is a cancer treatment that uses a laser beam (a narrow beam of intense light) to kill cancer cells on the surface of the skin.
 It is typically used to treat vulvar intraepithelial neoplasia (VIN) or vulvar pre-cancer and not invasive vulvar cancer.

-You may find that your options for treatment here are greater than anywhere else, which can be reassuring but also overwhelming.
 We are committed to providing you with the information you need to make an informed decision about your treatment.
 Here are some points to consider as you evaluate your options:

 - Sexuality: Because treatment for vulvar cancer often involves the genital organs, it is important to understand how this will impact your sexual function.
 If you are concerned about this issue, talk to your care team about what to expect after treatment and steps you might take prior to treatment that may preserve your sexual desire.

 - Side effects: Cancer treatments often damage healthy cells and tissues along with the cancer cells, so side effects are common.
 These side effects vary depending on the type and extent of treatment, and from one patient to the next.
 Knowing what to expect prior to treatment will allow you to be proactive in managing side effects or, taking quality of life into consideration, may also help you rule out particular treatment options.